rahulkhare2088-ets/EireneTechSociety/Usecase&Audience.md

 As a BaaS platform, we are competing with headless commerce engines.
 Our value proposition lies in the "Privileged User" logic—essentially offering multi-tenancy out of the box, allowing a parent company to oversee multiple sub-entities or stores via a single API gateway.

-Our XML order message represents a Distribution Order (DO) triggered by our order fulfillment API and placed onto queue for downstream processing.
+Our XML order message represents a Distribution Order (DO) triggered by our order fulfillment API and placed for downstream processing.
 It acts as a digital manifest telling a warehouse or transportation provider exactly what to move, where, and when. this is critical for real-time supply chain visibility.
 Here is a breakdown of what the sample data suggests: